Luc-cpl/wp-setup/CHANGEOG.md

 - Console log colors for better readability
 - Add a guest user home directory in CLI container to avoid permission issues
 - Add `wp-setup code` command to open the project with Visual Studio Code with devcontainer support
+- Add docker images to Docker Hub for easier access and faster setup

 ### Changed